 cmk/os_family:linux automatically assigned by Checkmk to add the Linux servers to the host group:

 As usual, you will still need to activate the changes afterwards.

 You can conveniently check the result of your assignments in the monitoring.
 Under Monitor > Overview > Host groups the existing host groups are listed:

 Clicking on the name of a host group will take you to the full overview of the hosts in this group.

 You can use host groups in several places: to create table views and NagVis maps and as filters in rules for notifications and alert handlers.

-When creating table views (via Customize > Visualization > Views), only the specification of the Datasource is important that uses host groups, e.g. Hostgroups.
+When creating table views (via Customize > Visualization > Views), only the specification of the Datasource that uses host groups is important, e.g. Hostgroups.

 In the Monitor menu you will find ready-made views, for example Host groups, which we have already shown in the previous chapter.

 10. The folder structure in the monitoring